 10 Minute Walk-in Clinic is an affordable health care community clinic that is open 7-days a week.
 A location is in Marysville as well as Arlington.
 Call (360) 435 - 8262

 Community Health Center Of Snohomish County - Those without health insurance are charged for their medical bills based on a sliding fee scale.
 Services offered at the center include smoking cessation, general physical exams, nutrition info, immunizations, medications, contraception, well baby care, treatment for minor illnesses, and pregnancy testing.
 Dial (425) 789 - 2000.
-Find other ways to get help with medical bills.
-Continue.
+Find other ways to get help with tips for medical bills.

 Providence Regional Medical Center Everett of Monroe Washington offers a walk in community clinic.
 (360) 794 - 7996